cyberforge1/aws-api-data-collection/README.md

-# AWS OAuth Key Collection
+# AWS API Data Collection

 ## Project Overview
 An automated pipeline designed to retrieve, process, and store OAuth keys and API data using AWS services.
 Built with Airflow, AWS Lambda, Secrets Manager, S3, and SNS.